pomerium/documentation/content/docs/guides/guacamole.md

 sidebar_label: Apache Guacamole
 ---

+import GuacamoleDockerCompose from '@site/content/examples/guacamole/guacamole.docker-compose.md'; import GuacamolePomeriumConfig from '@site/content/examples/guacamole/guacamole.pomerium-config.md';

 # Secure Apache Guacamole

-This guide will walk you through securing an instance of [Apache Guacamole](https://guacamole.apache.org/) behind Pomerium, leveraging JWT Claims Headers for HTTP header authentication.
-The setup allows centralized, secure, and seamless authentication via Pomerium.
-[Apache Guacamole](https://guacamole.apache.org/), a clientless, remote desktop gateway that supports VNC, RDP, and SSH protocols.
+This guide shows you how to secure an instance of [Apache Guacamole](https://guacamole.apache.org/) behind Pomerium using JWT Claim Headers to support [HTTP header authentication](https://guacamole.apache.org/doc/gug/header-auth.html).
+After a user authenticates against a configured identity provider, Pomerium will forward the user's email address in an unsigned HTTP header to Guacamole with the request.
+This setup allows for centralized, secure, and seamless authentication through Pomerium.

-+To complete this guide, you will:
+To complete this guide, you'll follow these steps:

-+1.
-Install and configure Guacamole using Docker Compose.
+1. Install and configure Guacamole using Docker Compose.
-+2.
-Replace the default Nginx with Pomerium in the Docker setup.
+1. Replace the default Nginx with Pomerium in the Docker configuration.
-+3.
-Configure Pomerium to forward identity headers to Guacamole.
+1. Configure Pomerium to forward identity headers to Guacamole.
-+4.
-Securely run your setup and verify proper authentication.
+1. Securely run your setup and verify proper authentication.
-## How to secure Apache Guacamole

-You'll run a Guacamole server behind Pomerium, and configure the Guacamole instance to support [HTTP header authentication](https://guacamole.apache.org/doc/gug/header-auth.html).
-After a user authenticates against the configured identity provider, Pomerium will forward the user's email address in an unsigned HTTP header to Guacamole with the request.

-Guacamole will pull the email address from the unsigned HTTP header and verify that it matches the authenticated user's email address.
-If Guacamole can validate the email address, it will sign the user in without prompting them to reauthenticate.

 :::note